Thong Song: Other versions and sampling

 In 2000, Chicago female rapper Strings released a single entitled "Tongue Song", which was a female response to "Thong Song".
 It peaked at number 24 on the Billboard Bubbling Under R&B/Hip-Hop Singles chart and number 13 on Billboard Hot Rap Singles chart.

 Reggaeton artists Daddy Yankee and Nicky Jam sampled "Thong Song" for their 2001 song "Tu Cuerpo En La Cama" on Yankee's album El Cartel II.

 British girl group Little Mix interpolated various elements of the song for their song "Love a Girl Right" from their album LM5.

-The Mad TV season 6 premiere featured a "Wrong Song" music video parody in which Aries Spears as Sisqo ridicules obese women for wearing thongs and bikinis.
+The Mad TV season 6 premiere featured a "Wrong Song" music video parody in which Aries Spears as Sisqó ridicules obese women for wearing thongs and bikinis.

+In 2015, WTMD commissioned reinterpretations by seven artists in Sisqó's native Baltimore, including Horse Lords and TT The Artist.

 In 2016, Australian pop singer and songwriter Sia released This Is Acting, featuring the track "Sweet Design," which samples and references the "Thong Song."

+For Jimmy Kimmel Live's Mash-Up Monday segment, Sisqó teamed up with Panic! at the Disco in a joint performance of "Thong Song."
+The combined act was aptly named "Panic! at the Sisqo."

 In 2017, American rapper Ludacris released a duet song "Vitamin D" featuring American singer Ty Dolla Sign.
 This song featured samples and rhythm of the "Thong Song".

 On the February 11, 2020 episode of The Tonight Show Starring Jimmy Fallon, Fallon along with the Backstreet Boys as the "Ragtime Gals" sang the song in the style of a barbershop quartet.

-Sisqo appeared as himself in the fifth-season finale of Legends of Tomorrow, titled "Swan Thong", where the song played in the background as the Legends fight various villains of history when a button was pressed on the Sisqo display.
-A fan of the series himself, the singer agreed to wear the same outfit from the music video, as well as dying his hair platinum.
+Sisqó appeared as himself in the fifth-season finale of Legends of Tomorrow, titled "Swan Thong", where the song played in the background as the Legends fight various villains of history when a button was pressed on the Sisqó display.
+In addition to performing, the singer dyed his hair platinum and paid tribute to the video by wearing the same outfit.